croxton/hda-starter-kit/README.md

 Local component classes must extend `framework/baseComponent.js` and have `mount()` and `unmount()` methods.
 See `components/local/share.js` for an example.

 #### `asyncAlpineComponents()`
-Asynchronous Alpine components loaded anywhere in your markup.
+Asynchronous Alpine components can be loaded anywhere in your markup.
 Create Alpine components in `framework/components/alpine`.
 See `components/alpine/message.js` for an example.

 In `start.js`: